Sunderland AFC takeover: Everything we know so far about American groups potential deal and next steps

 He remains CEO of Dell Technologies, the company he founded.

-Much of his fortune rests in MSD Capital, the investment firm he set up in 1998 to manage his assets.
+Much of his fortune rests in MSD Partners LP, the investment firm he set up in 1998 to manage his assets.

 The group has a wide-ranging portfolio, and have made a foray into the sporting world.
 It was a prominent part of deals to buy out UFC and baseball side Miami Marlins.

-All three of the other investors have a prominent role in this company, though it is important to stress that at this stage it is not known whether this deal would be through MSD capital or a separate entity.
+All three of the other investors have a prominent role in this company, though it is important to stress that at this stage it is not known whether this deal would be through MSD Partners LP or a separate entity.

 The Times reported on Friday that money will be injected ‘in a personal capacity’.

-Glenn Fuhrman is co-founder and co-managing partner of MSD Capital, as is John Plehan.
+Glenn Fuhrman is co-founder and co-managing partner of MSD Partners LP, as is John Plehan.

 Robert Platek is a partner, having joined the company in 2002.